 Best in B2B & Professional Services

 Most of the other best in class websites improve conversion rates (and eventually, sales) by delivering useful information to the prospective client's email addresses as part of the sales process.
-Top perfroming B2B and Professional Services websites count content downloads, demo requests, webinars and newsletter sign ups as a conversion.
+Top performing B2B and Professional Services websites count content downloads, demo requests, webinars and newsletter sign ups as a conversion.

 It stands to reason that because these conversions typically take place in the awareness and/or consideration stages of the marketing funnel, you'll see more of them.
-Sometimes it's hard to see why more of these top of funnel conversions generate more sales at the bottom but the effectiveness of this method is why Inbound Marketing has gained such a foothold in the marketing industry.
+Sometimes it's hard to see why more of these top of funnel conversions generate more sales at the bottom but the effectiveness of this method is why Inbound Marketing has gained such a foothold in the digital marketing industry.

 You see, one or two top of funnel conversions by a prospect during a considered buying process, will make it much more likely that they will subsequently return to the website during the decision making stage: your website helped them identify what their problem is and offered advice on some of the methods to fix it.
 In doing so you began to nurture their trust.

 When visiting your website again during the decision making stage, should the prospect be interested in taking things further with your brand they'll likely convert again via a bottom of funnel conversion page such as your contact us page.